 For a full guide to the climbing at Suesca, see: “Rock Climbing Guide – Suesca”

 Florian is Colombia’s hidden climbing gem.
 Located high in the mountains and only accessible by 4×4 jeep, this is the ultimate adventure seekers destination.
 What you will find after making the long journey is a surreal experience.
 The town is seemingly secluded from the outside world and rarely visited by outsiders.
 The surrounding nature is all but untouched and its beauty is unparalleled.

-This location was frst discovered by foreign climbers only about five years ago when a 5.10 climber travelled to the town to put up some king lines through the stalactite cave as seen in the video here.
+This location was frst discovered by foreign climbers only about five years ago when a 5.10 climber travelled to the town to put up some king lines through the stalactite cave.

 Why Go Climbing at Florian?